-Tougas Family Farm is a family owned and operated farm since 1981.
-In 1981 Maurice and Phyllis Tougas purchased the home farm, 53 acres of peach and apple orchards from Paul Fawcett.
+Tougas Family Farm is a family owned and operated farm since 1981 when Maurice and Phyllis Tougas purchased the home farm, 53 acres of peach and apple orchards from Paul Fawcett.
 Over the years the apple stand, barnyard, playground, and kitchen were added.
-Strawberries, cherries, blueberries, raspberries, blackberries, and pumpkins replaced some of the old tired peach and apple trees.
+Strawberries, cherries, blueberries, blackberries, and pumpkins have replaced some of the old tired peach and apple trees.
 In 1986 the farm was preserved under the Agricultural Preservation Restriction program run by the Commonwealth of Massachusetts.

 The three Tougas children were born and raised on the farm.
 Andre, the oldest, followed by two sisters Nicole and April, were often seen in diapers under the apple trees or in the middle of the strawberry patch smeared in strawberry juice and covered in dirt.
 As they got older they began to help out on the farm, Andre working with his father in the field, Nicole in the kitchen, and April helping out with the U-Pick customers.
-Andre went on to Cornell University to study Pomology and Farm Finance & Business Management and is now back on the farm full-time helping out his father once again.
+Andre went on to Cornell University to study Pomology and Farm Finance & Business Management and is now the owner of the farm with his father and mother helping him.

 Tougas Family Farm continues to be one of the Northeast’s foremost family attractions and hopes to see you and your family for years to come.
 Thank you and enjoy!